From Intent to Implementation

-This course is aimed at master's students who just started with their thesis and want to learn more about software development best practices because they have to do a fair amount of coding for their thesis.
+This course is aimed at master's and PhD students who just started with their thesis and want to learn more about software development best practices because they have to do a fair amount of coding for their thesis.

 Prerequisites